aspnetzero/documents/doc/Development-Guide-Core.md

 <img src="images/host-settings-general-6.png" alt="General Host Settings" class="img-thumbnail" />

 **Timezone** is an important setting in this page.
-AspNet Zero can work in multiple zones.
+ASP.NET Zero can work in multiple zones.
 Each user can see dates and times in their own time zone.
 Timezone setting in this page allows you to set default time zone for the application including all tenants and users.
 Tenants and users